matthewgream/libiotdata/README.md

 with which field position, and which label is used in human-readable output and JSON serialisation.

+Fields may be repeated, such as to specify multiple temperature entries which have different meanings (for example, the temperature of the microcontroller vs. the temperature of the environment).
+This is supported by the protocol, but not the current reference implementation (which will be modified at some future date to do so).

 ### Variant Table Structure

 In the reference implementation, each variant is defined as: